jessejaffe/jessejaffe/README.md

 `TypeScript` · `React` · `Next.js` · `Node.js` · `PostgreSQL` · `AI workflows` · `Product design`

-I care about clear interfaces, reliable systems, and getting working software into people's hands.
-Most of my current work lives in private repositories, so the contribution graph tells more of the story than the public repo list—for now.

 ## GitHub at a glance

 <div align="center">